Netflix Top Competitor is Sleep: Who Do You Compete With?

-When you’re in the midst of binge watching a series on Netflix, sacrificing sleep along the way, remember what CEO Reed Hastings says.
-Netflix’ biggest competitor isn’t HBO or YouTube.
+In the midst of binge watching a series on Netflix, sacrificing sleep along the way, remember what CEO Reed Hastings says.
+Netflix’ real competitor isn’t HBO, Amazon Prime Video or YouTube.
 It’s “sleep”.

-In a similar way, Facebook isn’t concerned about the small amount of time people spend with other social media platforms.
-They are focused on the significant time spent watching TV and playing video games.
-As a result, Facebook aims to be “more compelling than all the other things you could be doing with your time.”
+Facebook isn’t worrying about the small amount of time people spend with Twitter or Snap.
+They are focused on the time spent watching TV and playing video games.
+As a result, Facebook has a goal to be more compelling than other things you could be doing with your time.

 Radio’s Real Competitor

-For radio, the landscape is well defined.
-Our best listeners turn on the radio 31 times per week and spend 1+ hour per day listening.
-On the other hand, 90% of their life is spent away from the radio.
+Listeners turn on the radio 31 times per week and spend about an hour per day listening.
+That’s just four quarter hours per day.
+That means that even the best listeners spend 90% of their time away from the radio.

-By focusing on the core audience and thinking about their life away from the radio, there are countless opportunities to be part of the rest of their life.
-All of these things can add to TOMA.
+By focusing on the core audience and thinking about their life away from the radio, there are countless opportunities to be part of their life.
 That includes social media, email, text messaging and coupons.
 It extends to external events, word of mouth marketing, special offers from advertisers and direct mail.
-And it includes your mobile app, workplace calls, and much more.
+And it includes a mobile app, workplace calls, and much more.